jrdesai/json-toolkit/README.md

 - `$[*]` - Get all elements in root array
 - `$.users[0]` - Get first user

+### Tree View
+Switch to **Tree View** to see your JSON in a hierarchical structure:
+- **Expand/Collapse**: Click nodes to expand or collapse nested objects and arrays
+- **Color Coding**: Different value types are color-coded (strings, numbers, booleans, objects, arrays)
+- **Copy Values**: Click on any node to copy its value to clipboard
+- **Auto-expand**: First 2 levels are automatically expanded for quick navigation

+### Form View
+Switch to **Form View** for an intuitive form-based editing experience:
+- **Dynamic Forms**: Forms are automatically generated from your JSON structure
+- **Nested Objects**: Use collapsible sections for nested objects
+- **Array Editing**: Add or remove items from arrays with dedicated controls
+- **Type-aware Inputs**: Different input types based on JSON value types (text, number, boolean)
+- **Real-time Sync**: Changes in form view automatically sync back to the editor

 ## 🎯 Error Handling

 The application provides comprehensive error handling with: